-In 2023 and before, NorthRiver took the following steps or instituted the following policies and due diligence processes to begin to identify and quantify the risks of forced and child labour in its business and supply chains:
+In 2024 and before, NorthRiver took the following steps or instituted the following policies and due diligence processes to begin to identify and quantify the risks of forced and child labour in its business and supply chains:

-- 1. Stated, in NRM's Code of Business Conduct and Ethics, that it is committed to conducting business in a manner that prohibits forced and child labor.
+- Stated, in NRM's Code of Business Conduct and Ethics, that it is committed to conducting business in a manner that prohibits forced and child labor.
 All employees of NRM are required to read and acknowledge acceptance of the Code of Business Conduct and Ethics at the outset of their employment. - 2.
-Began to integrate the use of the due diligence tools Navex Global and ISN Transparency One, by NRM's finance, legal and procurement teams, to identify the counterparties in contractual agreements that have a heightened risk of forced and child labour in their businesses or supply chains. - 3.
-Considered and updated its internal written policies and practices using the United Nations' Guiding Principles on Business and Human Rights and Universal Declaration of Human Rights and the International Labour Organization's protocols and conventions regarding forced labour. - Engaged external legal counsel to provide training on the Act to NRM's legal team. - 5.
-NRM's legal team provided a training presentation to its corporate services and procurement personnel on the Act and the risks of forced and child labour in its business and supply chains. - 6.
+Integrated the use of the due diligence tools to identify the counterparties in contractual agreements that have a heightened risk of forced and child labour in their businesses or supply chains. - 3.
+Considered and updated its internal written policies and practices using the United Nations' Guiding Principles on Business and Human Rights and Universal Declaration of Human Rights and the International Labour Organization's protocols and conventions regarding forced labour. - 4.
+Engaged external legal counsel to provide training on the Act to NRM's legal team. - 5.
+Provides training to all employees of NRM on forced and child labor in annual training modules. - 6.
+NRM's legal and compliance teams provide quarterly reporting to NRM's private shareholder on compliance with the shareholder's anti-bribery and corruption programs.
+This quarterly reporting includes disclosure on human rights and modern slavery compliance. - 7.
+NRM's legal team provided a training presentation to its corporate services and procurement personnel on the Act and the risks of forced and child labour in its business and supply chains. - 8.
 Updated its Supplier Code of Conduct to require that suppliers do not engage in forced or child labour practices and must comply with all mandated labour and employment laws in the jurisdictions in which they operate.
-NRM expects that its suppliers will require the same of their suppliers. - 7.
-Began to incorporate forced and child labour provisions into its template procurement and services contracts, which are used to procure contractors and equipment for all projects.
+NRM expects that its suppliers will require the same of their suppliers. - 9.
+Incorporated forced and child labour provisions into its template procurement, construction and services contracts, which are used to procure contractors and equipment for all projects. - 10.
+Requested that key suppliers certify to NRM that their businesses and supply chains are free from forced and child labour.